luncliff/coroutine/ReadMe.md

 ```

 Generator is named `coro::enumerable` here.

-For now you can see various description for the concept in C++ conference talks in Youtube, or some resources in the [MattPD's collection](https://gist.github.com/MattPD/9b55db49537a90545a90447392ad3aeb).
+For now you can see various description for the concept in C++ conference talks in Youtube.
-If you are curious with the concept, reference [the kirkshoop's repo](https://github.com/kirkshoop/await).
 If you want better implementation, visit the https://github.com/Quuxplusone/coro

 ```c++